How to Install Google Cloud Print on Windows

 Install Service if you have a printer and want to connect it to the web.
 The Service will make the printer available on your Google account and will let you share the printer.
 Install driver if you want to don’t have a printer and want to add Google Cloud Print to your printer list.

 The following steps will add your printers to the Google Cloud network –

 2) Run the downloaded service installer.

 This step is really tricky.
 The program does not tell you which credentials to enter.
 Most of the people would have guessed Google account credentials.
-But actually you need to put Windows username and password with the computer name.
-If you do not know this, navigate to User Accounts in control panel.
+But actually, you need to put Windows username and password with the computer name.
+If you do not know this, navigate to User Accounts in the control panel.

 4) The application now opens Chrome and will ask your permission to add all the printers connected to this server.

-5) After granting the permission, all your local printers will now be listed under Cloud network.
+5) After granting the permission, all your local printers will now be listed under the Cloud network.
 If you want to remove any of the printers, you can do that manually from the Cloud Print control panel.